ajmavrick/Get_and_Clean_Data_Assignment/README.md

 ##Overview

-This repositry contains code to create a tidy summary dataset which containa the averages of mean and standard deviation measurement by activity and subjectID.
+This repositry contains code to create a tidy summary dataset which contains the averages of mean and standard deviation measurement by activity and subjectID.

 The input data was obtained from the zip found at: